Money Doesn't Always Matter: Low Cost Ways to Increase the Longevity of Southern Idaho's Hispanic Agricultural Employees

-Published in the Journal of the NACAA by Thomas, J, Packman, J, Ghimire, N, of University of Idaho Extension.
+Hispanics make up a large portion of agricultural employees in the United States.
+When Southern Idaho producers expressed concerns with the turnover of this working group, University of Idaho Extension researchers deployed a survey to Hispanic agricultural employees.
 The survey gauged the importance of different work factors and the longevity of their employment.
 The five most important factors were: training, the way the owner/boss treated them, health insurance and salary.
-Our results suggest that an affordable way to increase the longevity of the employment of these workers is ensuring they are treated well and offered ongoing trainings.
+Results suggest that an affordable way to increase the longevity of the employment of these workers is ensuring they are treated well and offered ongoing trainings.

 Back to Our Resources